Contaminating Goods to Cause Public Alarm

 - Posting a video of yourself to Facebook pretending to urinate on goods in a local grocery store in the hope that no one will shop at that store.

-To convict you of contamination of goods, the prosecution must prove each of the following matters beyond a reasonable doubt:
+For a person to be found guilty of Contamination of Goods, the Prosecution must prove each of the following matters beyond a reasonable doubt:

 - Intended to: